 Defending against malware

 Some of the steps you need to take will cost time and money but not necessarily as much as you think.
-Cyber Essentials steps like researching and installing reliable anti-virus software, ensuring your firewalls are switched on, setting your security systems up so that system updates with security patches occur automatically are all reasonably simple steps if you’re cyber-savvy but if you’re not, a cyber security firm could do all of that very quickly.
+Cyber Essentials steps like researching and installing reliable anti-virus software, ensuring your firewalls are switched on, and setting your security systems up so that system updates with security patches occur automatically are all reasonably simple steps if you’re cyber-savvy but if you’re not, a cyber security firm could do all of that very quickly.

 A lot relies however on human behaviours, so knowledge, awareness, and vigilance are key.
-To that end, documenting the rules for safe use of IT systems and emails in a Cyber Security Policy and communicating them regularly with your employees is the best place to start.
-It will include guidelines for safe use of email and the internet; for example, only browsing secure websites, not downloading any software without permission and having its authenticity verified first, not using external devices, not using employer IT equipment for personal use, and rules for generating strong passwords and managing them.
+To that end, documenting the rules for the safe use of IT systems and emails in a Cyber Security Policy and communicating them regularly with your employees is the best place to start.
+It will include guidelines for the safe use of email and the internet; for example, only browsing secure websites, not downloading any software without permission and having its authenticity verified first, not using external devices, not using employer IT equipment for personal use, and rules for generating strong passwords and managing them.

-This will limit the chances of your business becoming another cyber victim but of course there is still a chance you could be targeted despite all your best efforts.
-For this reason, make sure all or at least all of your critical data is backed up regularly in an area unconnected to your main your business systems.
-Ensure confidential data, be it internal intellectual property or external personal data, is encrypted and limit access to data to those that use it and have a plan in place so you’re ready to spring into action should an incident occur; we have a guide on incident response planning here.
+This will limit the chances of your business becoming another cyber victim but of course, there is still a chance you could be targeted despite all your best efforts.
+For this reason, make sure all or at least all of your critical data is backed up regularly in an area unconnected to your main business systems.
+Ensure confidential data, be it internal intellectual property or external personal data, is encrypted and limit access to data to those that use it and have a plan in place so you’re ready to spring into action should an incident occur; we have a guide on incident response planning.

-If you need help or advice on how to manage your business’ cyber security, we’re here to help.
-We can advise on your security vulnerabilities, select the right security technology and check your systems are configures correctly.
-We are certified in Cyber Essentials and Cyber Essentials Plus, as well as being a CE certifying body.
-To learn more, you can find our extensive free guide here.
+If you need help or advice on how to manage your business’s cyber security, we’re here to help.
+We can advise on your security vulnerabilities, select the right security technology and check your systems are configured correctly.
+We are certified in Cyber Essentials and Cyber Essentials Plus, as well as being a CE-certifying body.
+To learn more, you can find our extensive free guide to Cyber Essentials here.